dockur/windows-arm/readme.md

   - you are not using "Docker Desktop for Linux" as it does not support KVM, instead make use of Docker Engine directly.

   - it could help to add `privileged: true` to your compose file (or `sudo` to your `docker run` command), to rule out any permission issue.

+### How do I run a Linux desktop in a container?

+  You can use [qemus/qemu-arm](https://github.com/qemus/qemu-arm) in that case.

 ### Is this project legal?